Don’t Overlook These Home Training Mistakes

 Without a doubt, the pull-up is one of the best exercises for the back.
-It works muscles like the Lats, the scapular retractors and the flexors of the upper extremity.
+It works muscles like the Lats, the scapular retractors, and the flexors of the upper extremity.

 It also works the core as you need to stabilize your lower body in performing it properly.
 For many years, exercisers believed that the wider your grip on the bar, the wider your back will grow.
-Furthermore, to accentuate the shoulders/traps, weightlifters used to pull the back of the neck to the bar.
+Furthermore, to accentuate the shoulders/traps, weightlifters are used to pulling the back of the neck to the bar.

 However, after many years of research, we have learned these techniques to be a myth and possibly injurious.

-The research revealed that the wider the grip on the bar has no effect on how wide the back is, and pulling the back of the neck to the bar doesn’t work the shoulder musculature and traps as once thought.
+The research revealed that the wider the grip on the bar has no effect on how wide the back is and pulling the back of the neck to the bar doesn’t work the shoulder musculature and traps as once thought.

 After thorough peer-reviewed studies, we have found by pulling the back of the neck to the bar did not only fall short in recruiting the shoulders and traps, but researchers found the development of both anterior shoulder joint laxity and a propensity for cervical spine problems with this movement pattern.